xzYue/odoo/doc/howtos/themes.rst

 Basic set up
 ============

-Create a basic theme module with :command:`odoo.py scaffold` and the ``theme``
+Create a basic theme module with :command:`modoo.py scaffold` and the ``theme``
-template: from the root Odoo folder, use
+template: from the root Modoo folder, use

 .. code-block:: console

-    $ ./odoo.py scaffold -t theme "Dummy Theme" addons
+    $ ./modoo.py scaffold -t theme "Dummy Theme" addons

 this should create a new folder ``dummy_theme`` in the ``addons`` directory with the structure: